13 Jun 4 Questions You MUST Ask Before Switching Your Current Hosted Telecommunication Provider

 Yet in many cases, these promises never materialize.
 It’s all sizzle, and no steak.
 How do we know?
 Because we’ve been in the hosted telecommunications space for nearly 20 years, which is an eternity in this industry where the lifespan for most companies is a few years — and in some cases, a few months!

 And throughout this time, we’ve lost track of how many new players have entered the marketplace, created a whole bunch of flashy hype, and then disappeared — but only after leaving a trail of very angry ex-customers in their wake.
 Trust us on this, because we’re the ones they call to get them back on track, fix the problems, and enjoy the advanced and affordable hosted telecommunications system they expected in the first place!

-And so, if you’re currently happy with your hosted telecommunication system provider — i.e. they’ve delivered on their promises and continuously demonstrated how much they value your business — but you are nevertheless being solicited by competitors, here are 4 questions you MUST ask to save yourself a great deal of money, time and regret:
+And so, if you’re currently happy with your hosted telecommunications system provider — i.e. they’ve delivered on their promises and continuously demonstrated how much they value your business — but you are nevertheless being solicited by competitors, here are 4 questions you MUST ask to save yourself a great deal of money, time and regret:

 1. Are you really getting a better deal?

-On the surface, it make look like switching providers will lead to cost savings.
+On the surface, it looks like switching providers will lead to cost savings.
 But you really need to dig deeper and crunch the numbers to see if all that glitters is really gold.
 For example, many providers promise all kinds of free services, but in reality it’s not free forever.
 Often, it’s free for 1 year on licenses with a limited number of simultaneous calls.